Indicators

 Example: Annual sales, market share, ROI.

-• Disadvantage: They reflect the effect of past actions.
+• Disadvantage: They reflect the effect of past actions and tend to be expensive to calculate.

-Goal: Measures processes, activities, behaviors that tend to change before the system starts to follow a particular pattern or trend.
+Goal: Measures processes, activities, behaviors that tend to change during the process to capture particular patterns or trends.

 Example: # of customers visited, # of courses offered

-• Advantage: They are predictive, allowing for strategy corrections
+• Advantage: They are predictive, allowing for strategy corrections.
+They tend to be cheaper to calculate.

 Other examples